Malta Gay Travel

 Malta Gay Bars

-Michelangelo Gay Club is Malta’s one and only official gay bar.
+Michelangelo is the one and only official Malta gay bar.
 It’s located in the Paceville neighborhood, tucked between many other establishments on stepped pathways that are part of a large mixed-use outdoor complex.

-Given Michelangelo’s location, the bar tends to attract many non-LGBT patrons that flood the adjacent establishments.
+Given Michelangelo’s location, they tend to attract many non-LGBT patrons that flood the adjacent establishments.
 This area is an enormous nightlife center and can get pretty crowded during the summer months.

-There’s typically a cover charge to enter Michelangelo Gay Club, which tends to deter gay travelers in combination with the relatively poor online reviews.
+There’s typically a cover charge to enter Michelangelo, which tends to deter gay travelers in combination with the relatively poor online reviews.
 I’d suggest checking with someone you know is inside to see what the vibe is like before going in.

 Malta Gay Travel Tips